artiepoole/artiepoole.github.io/z_about.md

 ---
 title: About Me
 layout: landing
-description: My name is Stuart Poole.
-I am a highly practical and well-rounded physicist, having studied antiferromagnetic spintronics and magnetooptics for my PhD (viva pending) at the University of Nottingham.
-During the PhD, I discovered that working with equipment, setting up new experiments and doing these experiments is far more enjoyable than the more academic aspects of research.
-Therefore, I am aiming to adopt a role as a technician or to work in equipment/instrument design with the aim of contributing to science in ways I am more suited to.
-I have undertaken many personal projects involving mechanical design, electronics and code in various programming languages, and I am always willing to jump in the deep end to learn new practical skills.
+description: My name is Stuart (Stu or Artie) Poole, and I am a highly practical and well-rounded physicist, having studied antiferromagnetic spintronics and magnetooptics for my PhD (viva pending) at the University of Nottingham.
+During the PhD, I discovered that designing new equipment, setting up new experiments and doing these experiments is the most enjoyable part for me.
+Therefore, I am aiming to adopt a role as a technician or to work in equipment/instrument design with the aim of contributing to science in ways I am most suited to.
+I have undertaken many personal projects involving mechanical design, electronics and programming in various languages, and I am always willing to jump in the deep end to learn new practical skills.
 With access to my dad's workshop and some tools of my own, I undertake woodworking projects as a hobby and have worked as an assistant to a builder/joiner and renovated houses and built extensions, developing a very board suite of skills and varied understanding of how things work, which have been demonstrated as remarkable applicable to the laboratory environment.
-image: /assets/img/tiles/projects.png
+image: /assets/img/tiles/MeClimbing.JPG
-show_tile: False
+show_tile: True
 nav-menu: True
 permalink: /about/
 ---